dokun1/kitura-safe-lab/README.md

 }
 ```

-Put a breakpoint on the line that saves `dashboard` to `self.dashboardConnection`.
+Put a breakpoint in your `connected` function.
 Build and run your server, and make sure that your server is running.
-Now you're going to build out your macOS client to be able to register with the server.
+Now you're going to build out your macOS client (dashboard) to be able to register with the server.

-### Part 2 - Setting up your macOS Client
+### Part 2 - Setting up your macOS Client (dashboard)

 Switch to your macOS client project, and open the `DisasterSocketClient.swift` file in Xcode.
 Add the following code to this file: